Rocket Ship Refresh at Lions Park, Long Jetty

 Why is the rocket ship blasting off?

-The rocket ship will be moved offsite in order for essential works to be carried out to meet current Australian Standards.
-The rocket ship will be removed in March and returned in June.
+The rocket ship has been moved offsite in order for essential works to be carried out to meet current Australian Standards.

 What essential repairs are taking place?